 Alternatively, you can request payment into your bank account but some people may feel uneasy about doing this as they don’t know who you are and it is very difficult to do this internationally.
 If you sell something locally you could accept cash on collection (don’t be on your own in the house, or meet someone in a public place), or you could ask for a cheque to be sent but you would need to specify that the doll would be shipped once the cheque has cleared to ensure you receive the funds.

 For a few more details about staying safe when selling online you can read through the advice here.

-At the top of the form you will see a tick box which you need to tick to create an account to allow you to post adverts.
 Please provide us with your name, email address and phone number.
 Your phone number is useful in case I need to call you but it will not show on the advert.
+Sometimes emails just don’t get through and a phone number can be useful.
 When your advert is live on the website only your name will show.
-I have inserted a screen shot below showing a completed advert.
-You can only see my first name and nothing else.

 In the title of your advert try and include useful words (make, range, doll name, the word doll, collection date, code number) that will draw prospective purchasers to you.
 A good title will also help search engines find your advert too.
 Eg. Zwergnase Junior Doll Azalea 2016, or Gotz Classic Kidz Luisa Doll 1566130.
 Try and repeat this phrase in your description 3 or 4 times to help your advert be found by search engines.